glebzlat/Polygen/README.md

     - [x] Write cross-backend unit tests
 - [x] Grammar file preprocessor
     - [x] `include` directive
+    - [x] queries - rules, metarules and directives added to the grammar only if the query condition satisfied
+    - [x] `@toplevel` query - satisfied only if the file is parsed first
+    - [x] `@backend` query - satisfied only if the backend with the specific name chosen
 - [ ] Source code preprocessor definitions from grammar file (e.g. imports)
 - [ ] Enhanced skeleton file preprocessor
     - [ ] Allow consequtive directives